dongmeifeng-2019/CubeSat/cache/readme.txt

-The discharge folder contains discharge estimation results for all experiments conducted for the paper.
+The discharge folder contains error statistics and partial discharge estimation results for all experiments conducted for the paper.